 Additional information about our board structure can be found in our Proxy Statement.

 In calendar year 2015, Hormel Foods implemented a Corporate Responsibility (CR) Steering Committee.
 The CR Steering Committee is comprised of company executives, and the group’s role is to provide direction and approval for the company’s environmental, social and governance activities.
 Our CR Council (comprised of cross-functional subject-matter experts) reports to the CR Steering Committee.

-Fiscal year 2018 marks the 52nd consecutive year the company has increased its annual dividend.
-Since 2007, the average dividend growth rate has been 16 percent per year.
+Fiscal year 2018 marked the 52nd consecutive year the company has increased its annual dividend.
+Since 2008, the average dividend growth rate has been 15 percent per year.

 Hormel Foods continues to deliver strong financial results.
-While earnings per share were below the previous year, decreasing 7 cents to $1.57 per share, they have grown at an average annual rate of 11 percent since 2007.
+Earnings per share in 2018 increased 29 cents compared to the previous year.
+Since 2008, our earnings per share have grown at an average annual rate of 13.6 percent.